shaefner-usgs/easy-web-forms/README.md

     ```php
     $form->render();
     ```

 See [example.php](src/htdocs/example.php) for additional details.

 ### MySQL

-You will also need to create a MySQL table with field names that correspond to the name attribute of each form control/group you add.
+Create a MySQL table on the server with field names that correspond to the name attribute of each form control/group you add.
 Additional fields are needed to store optional [metadata](#options) for each record if you enable metadata:

 * datetime (Type DATETIME)
 * ip (Type VARCHAR)